-Right of access to information, participation and justice (Section 4)
+Right of access to information, participation and justice (Sections 3 and 4)

 Environmental protection shall be based on the principles of public participation in and transparency of the decision making process regarding environmental protection, public awareness regarding the state of the environment and access to justice in environmental matters.

-The Environment Department shall gather, analyse, publish and disseminate environmental data and information, including but not limited to preparing State of the Environment reports and such periodic or other reports that the Government is required to produce including reports required under any multilateral environmental agreement to which Antigua and Barbuda is a party and provide advice in the field of environmental management and other related services to the Ministry and other government agencies.
+The Department shall carry out all functions which are required for the proper discharge of its responsibilities under this Act which, without prejudice to the generality of the foregoing, shall include ― (u) gathering, analysing, publishing and disseminating environmental data and information, including but not limited to preparing the State of the Environment Reports and such periodic or other reports that the Government is required to produce including reports required under any multilateral environmental agreement to which Antigua and Barbuda is a party; (v) providing advice on environmental management and other related services to the Ministry and other government agencies.

 Natural Resources Inventory: The Natural Resource Inventory is to be presented on an information storage and retrieval system to facilitate― (a) public access; (b) consultation on resource use priorities during the environmental impact assessment process, and; (c) for other purposes.

-Environment Registry: The Environment Registry shall contain all documents produced, collected or submitted to the Department with respect to― (a) the import, export, transportation, disposal and management of any hazardous substance or waste; (b) hazardous substances, permits or licences; (c) environmental impact assessments; (d) the dumping of wastes or other matter; (e) the import, export, storage or transportation of endangered species of flora and fauna as provided in Part VII; (f) the administration of permit requirements under the Convention on the International Trade in Endangered Species of Wild Fauna and Flora (CITES Convention); (g) the issuance of permits and licences under this Act or regulations made thereunder; (h) any enforcement proceeding undertaken under this Act (i) any other matter that may be prescribed by Regulations made under this Act.
+Environment Registry: The Environment Registry shall contain all documents produced, collected or submitted to the Department with respect to― (a) the import, export, transportation, disposal and management of any hazardous substance or waste; (b) hazardous substances, permits or licences issued pursuant to this Act; (c) environmental impact assessments; (d) the dumping of wastes or other matter; (e) the import, export, storage or transportation of endangered species of flora and fauna; (f) the administration of permit requirements under the Convention on the International Trade in Endangered Species of Wild Fauna and Flora (CITES Convention); (g) the issuance of permits and licences under this Act or regulations made thereunder; (h) any enforcement proceedings undertaken under this Act (i) any other matter that may be prescribed by Regulations made under this Act.
 (3) In addition to the requirements under subsection (2), the Registry shall contain a list of― (a) qualified and accredited environmental consultants, environmental mediators, environmental laboratories; (b) current guidelines and codes of practice in environmental matters; and (c) copies of all public notices required under this Act.
 A person may during normal working hours of the Department, and on payment of a fee to be prescribed by regulations― (a) inspect the register; or (b) obtain from the Department a certified copy of a portion of the register.
 The Director shall provide a written explanation of any refusal to make information available when requested by a person under this section.

-No later than three months after the end of every calendar year, the Director shall prepare and submit to the Minister a report including (a) an assessment of the state of the environment, with particular reference to any significant events or changes occurring during the year under review; (b) a description of the activities of the Department during the year under review; and (c) a list of any other reports prepared by the Department or any other appropriate authority.
-(2) The Minister must cause a copy of every such annual report of the Department to be laid in Parliament and made available to the public on the payment of such fee as may be prescribed in regulations.
+No later than three months after the end of every calendar year, the Director shall prepare and submit to the Minister a report including (a) an assessment of the state of the environment, with particular reference to any significant events or changes occurring during the year under review; (b) a description of the activities of the Department during the year under review , including an assessment of the effectiveness of coordination between the Department and other Ministries, Departments of Government agencies and statutory authorities to which environmental management functions and duties have been allocated pursuant to this Act; and; and (c) a list of any other reports prepared by the Department or any other appropriate authority pursuant to this Act.
+(2) The Minister must cause a copy of every such annual report of the Department to be laid in Parliament and made available to the public on the payment prescribed.

 Pollutant Release Register (Section 26)

-The Environment Department shall establish within the Environment Registry a register of sources of pollution, which shall contain data identifying the quantity, conditions or concentrations relevant to the identification of each pollutant.
-The Register shall be open to inspection by the public at the Department office during ordinary business hours, on payment of a fee as may be prescribed by regulation.
-A member of the public may obtain a copy of an entry in the register upon the payment of such fee as may be prescribed by regulation.
+The Environment Department shall establish within the Environment Registry a register of sources of pollution, which shall contain data identifying the source, quantity, conditions, or concentrations relevant to the identification of each pollutant.
+The Register shall be opened to inspection by the public, on payment of a fee, at the Department office during ordinary business hours.

 The Minister shall encourage and facilitate the participation of all persons, non-governmental organizations and local communities in matters pertaining to environmental management in Antigua and Barbuda.